-One of the biggest concerns founders and CEOs have is raising capital to maintain runway until profitability is reached.
+One of the biggest concerns founders and CEOs have is raising capital to maintain runway until reaching profitability.
 Over the years, founders have often focused on venture capital and funding rounds.
-This means that venture debt could be overlooked as a way of boosting a company’s finances.
+As a result, they frequently overlook venture debt as a way to boost their company’s finances.
 Simply put, when you raise capital you are essentially buying money with equity whereas, with venture debt, you’re buying money with interest.
 What’s more, acquiring venture debt is fast, efficient, and allows founders to hold onto more of their company’s ownership longer than with other sources of capital.

 Because equity funding is so time-consuming and less accessible these days, if you’re a startup with a short cash runway, you might not have the luxury of spending months chasing VCs or pitching to angel investors.
 That’s when the speed of venture debt really comes in handy.